FREE SHIPPING on orders of $85 or more

 The surname Spinner was first found in Warwickshire where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.
 The Spineys were originally of Spine Villa or Epineville of Scine in Inf in the arrondisement of Yvetot, and held lands in Feltwell in Norfolk and Cloughton in Warwickshire.

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Spiney, Spinney, Spine, Spines and others.

 Another 66 words (5 lines of text) are included under the topic Early Spinner Notables in all our PDF Extended History products and printed products wherever possible.

-Spinner Settlers in the United States in the 17th Century
+Spinner Settlers in United States in the 17th Century

-Spinner Settlers in the United States in the 18th Century
+Spinner Settlers in United States in the 18th Century

-Spinner Settlers in the United States in the 19th Century
+Spinner Settlers in United States in the 19th Century

 The Spinner Family Crest was acquired from the Houseofnames.com archives.
 The Spinner Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.